adhamalhossary/optimizing-a-machine-learning-pipeline-in-azure/README.md

 - Processed data is then split into a training and testing set

-- Scikit-learn was used to train an initial Logistic Regression model while specificing the value of two hyper parameters, C and max_iter.
-C represents the inverse of the regularization strength, while max_iter represents the maximum number of interations taken for the model to converge.
-These two parameters were initially passed in the python script so they can be optimised later on using Hyperdrive.
+- Scikit-learn was used to train an initial Logistic Regression model while specifying the value of two hyper parameters, C and max_iter.
+C represents the inverse of the regularization strength, while max_iter represents the maximum number of iterations taken for the model to converge.
+These two parameters were initially passed in the python script so they can be optimised later using Hyperdrive.

 - The trained model is then saved